Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Main Results

-\begin{remark}\emph{ Consider \eqref{eqn:anewT1a}.
-Observe that for fixed values of $\ps$ and $\sigma$, the minimum distortion is linear in $M$.
+See Appendix \ref{proof:4:2:1} for a proof.
+To understand the meaning of \eqref{eqn:anewT1a}, observe that for fixed values of $\ps$ and $\sigma$, the minimum distortion is linear in $M$.
 But it is not linear in $N$ (as SNR in the denominator is $N\ps/\sigma^2$), except when $SNR$ goes to infinity.
 In the case of noiseless samples, $\sigma=0$, the SNR will be infinity and the minimal distortion will be To intuitively understand this equation, observe that there are $2N$ free variables and we can recover $M$ of them using the samples.
 Therefore, we will have $2N-M$ free variables, giving a total distortion of $(2N-M)\ps/2$ as the power of each sinusoidal function is $\ps/2$.
 Moreover, the maximum distortion is $2N(\ps/2)$, which is obtained when $\sigma=\infty$ ($SNR=0$) or $M=0$.
 Finally, observe that when $SNR$ is large,